sanitswain/java8tips/streamsapi.rst

 Stream API
 ==========
-In the previous chapter you saw how streams are related to collections, various stream sources and kind of stream operations.
+In the previous chapter we saw how streams are related to collections, various stream sources and kind of stream operations.
 In this chapter we will have an extensive look at various operations supported by stream API. `java.util.stream.Stream <http://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html>`_ contains numerous methods that let you deal with complex data processing queries such as filtering, slicing, mapping, finding, matching and reducing both in sequential and parallel manner.
 There are also primitive specialization of streams used for primitive elements and contains additional operations `min, max, sum` etc.

 Filtering
 ---------